nvaulin/Polycomb_in_neurons_MSc/README.md

 - `hc_plus.mcool` and `hc_minus.mcool` - Human Brain (BA22p) post-mortem Hi-C maps obtained and described in detail in the [Pletenev 2024 work](#References).
 You can get them from the GEO (GSE229816).
 There are individual maps, and here I use maps that were merged using [01_merge_Hi-C.sh](https://github.com/i-pletenev/NeuN_plus_minus_paper/blob/v1.0/code/01_merge_Hi-C.sh) script (`PLUS_MRG_OUT` and `MINUS_MRG_OUT` names).
 -  scRNA-seq of human brain STG (superior temporal gyrus) cells (`6323dc85-7d67-4640-a407-c9724877f412.h5ad`).
 You can find this and other datasets from the Siletti paper *via* their GitHub repo: [github.com/linnarsson-lab/adult-human-brain](https://github.com/linnarsson-lab/adult-human-brain?tab=readme-ov-file)
+-  ChIPseq peaks and signal tracks for RYBP/YAF2 comparison - you can get them the GEO (GSE213416), which is for Yanjiang Liu 2023 paper.